westoncb/under-game/README.md

 # Under
-Under is a minimal game written in JavaScript and GLSL with procedural graphics produced mostly by noise and signed distance functions in a fragment shader.
+Under is a minimal game written in JavaScript and GLSL with procedural graphics produced mostly by noise and signed distance functions.
 The codebase is small and fairly well-documented.

 [Play here!](http://symbolflux.com/under)

-_Controls_: Press up to go up, otherwise you'll go down.
+**Controls**: Press up to go up, otherwise you'll go down.
 Skim the cave edge for more points—but don't run into it!

 ![](screen.png)